akka/akka/akka-docs/general/supervision.rst

 This special guardian has been introduced in order to achieve an orderly shut-down sequence where logging remains active while all normal actors terminate, even though logging itself is implemented using actors.
-This is realized by having the system guardian watch the guardian and initiate its own shut-down upon reception of the :class:`Terminated` message.
+This is realized by having the system guardian watch the user guardian and initiate its own shut-down upon reception of the :class:`Terminated` message.
 The top-level system actors are supervised using a strategy which will restart indefinitely upon all types of :class:`Exception` except for